MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 Please note that billing does not apply in real time.
 There will be a delay of several hours from the time you've activated a Windows Server VM with Azure Hybrid Benefit before it shows on your bill.

 Be sure to perform an inventory in each Azure subscription that you own to generate a comprehensive view of your licensing position.
 Once you have confirmed you are fully licensed for the number of Windows Server VMs you are running with Azure Hybrid Benefit, there is no need for any further action.
-You should perform an inventory regularly to ensure you are using any license benefits you are entitled to in order to reduce your costs, but also to ensure that you always have enough licenses to cover the number of Windows Server VMs you have deployed with Azure Hybrid Benefit.
+You should perform an inventory regularly to ensure you are using any license benefits you are entitled to in order to reduce your costs, but also to make sure that you always have enough licenses to cover the number of Windows Server VMs you have deployed with Azure Hybrid Benefit.

 If you do not have enough eligible Windows Server licenses for the number of VMs already deployed, you either need to purchase extra Windows Server licenses covered with Software Assurance through one of the commercial licensing agreements, purchase Windows Server VMs at regular Azure hourly rates by disabling Azure Hybrid Benefit for some VMs, or deallocate some VMs.
-Please note that you may buy core licenses in increments of eight cores, to qualify for each additional Windows Server VM with Azure Hybrid Benefit.

 > [!NOTE]
 > Microsoft reserves the right to audit customers at any time to verify eligibility for Azure Hybrid Benefit utilization.